 ESMA and the European Commission have also made plans to scrap RTS 27 reporting in a bid to overhaul best execution metrics by refocusing them on price including explicit and implicit cost.

-They also include making changes to scrap the Open Access regime meaning clearinghouses in the EU will no longer be obliged to clear derivatives trades that are not executed on their vertically integrated platform.
+The changes also include scrapping the Open Access regime meaning clearinghouses in the EU will no longer be obliged to clear derivatives trades that are not executed on their vertically integrated platform.

 Changes to the share trading obligation

-The changes also make amendments to the share trading obligation to only include European Economic Area (EEA) ISINS and align the derivatives trading obligation (DO) with the clearing obligation (CO) for derivatives under EMIR.
+Elsewhere, regulators have suggested amendments to the share trading obligation (STO) to only include European Economic Area (EEA) ISINS and align the derivatives trading obligation (DO) with the clearing obligation (CO) for derivatives under EMIR.
 Alongside this the regulator has moved to suspend the trading obligation for investment firms acting as market makers when interacting with non-EU counterparties when certain conditions are met.

 The changes to the SI regime and DVCs reaffirm Europe’s stance on transparency and dark trading and its appetite for more volumes being transferred into the lit markets, unlike the UK which has continued to try and foster interest in alternative venues post-Brexit including scrapping DVCs all together.